Frequently Asked Questions

 Question: Do veterans receive additional credit?

 Answer: Yes.
-Qualified veterans (those honorably discharged with at least 181 days of active service) who pass the entrance examination with a minimum score of 70 percent will receive an additional ten (10) points added to their entrance examination score.
+Qualified veterans who submit a copy of their DD-214 form (those honorably discharged with at least 181 days of active service) on their examination date and who pass the entrance examination with a minimum score of 70 percent will receive an additional ten (10) points added to their entrance examination score.

 Question: Can I retake the examination?